Although the connection between anemia and cancer isn’t fully understood, treating your anemia can be beneficial for your cancer treatments as well.

 When red blood cells are damaged or not numerous enough, they cannot carry oxygen efficiently throughout your body.
-This leads to weakness and fatigue, and can harm your body if left untreated.
+This leads to symptoms including weakness and fatigue.
+Anemia can cause serious health complications if left untreated.

 Anemia and blood cancer

 Blood cancer is one type of cancer commonly linked to anemia.
 That’s because blood cancer affects how your body produces and uses red blood cells.

 Most of the time, blood cancers start in the bone marrow, causing abnormal blood cell growth.
 These abnormal blood cells push out healthy bone marrow cells, interfering with the production of red blood cells.
 This reduces your body’s ability to function normally and can cause bleeding or infection.

 - Leukemia is a type of cancer in your blood and bone marrow that’s caused by a rapid production of abnormal white blood cells.
 These blood cells are not good at fighting infections and reduce the ability of the bone marrow to make red blood cells, which can lead to anemia.

 - Lymphoma is a type of cancer in the blood affecting the body’s lymphatic system, the system that removes extra fluid from your body and makes immune cells.
 Abnormal white blood cells in the lymphatic system form a cancer and can replace the bone marrow, making it difficult to form healthy blood cells.

 - Myelomais a type of cancer affecting infection-fighting cells in your body.
 Abnormal myeloma cells weaken your body’s immune system, making you more prone to infection.